 Respect & Humility

 We hold all life in the highest regard; we understand that the best scenario for all species is to be free in their natural habitat.
 However, we also understand today’s Earth will never allow a perfect balance for all species.
 Therefore, we accept responsibility for our animal ambassadors.
 While in our care, we are committed to attending to their needs of care, diet, enrichment, handling, and housing.

 Sustainable Safari® holds great pride in ensuring our guests, students, and critics receive the best possible untethered education on the challenges and solutions humans have created for all inhabitants of Planet Earth while offering them the opportunity to be part of the solution.

-Sustainable Safari® holds employees to very high standards of ethics and integrity through action.
+Our company holds employees to very high standards of ethics and integrity through action.
 Sustainable Safari® aims to be a global attraction that will lead the way in Animal and Sustainable Practices through our obvious platform.